karthikab87-jpg/Python_journey_to-_success/README.md

 - It supports concepts such as variables, data types, operators, conditional statements,loops,functions,strings,lists,tuples, dictionaries, and sets.

+ ## Variables

+ - Its a container used to store and manage data values.

+## Data Types

+ – Different types of data such as integers, floats, strings, booleans.

 ## Data Structures

+- Logical way of organizing data in the computer memory.
-- Python provides data structures such as Lists, Tuples, Strings, Dictionaries, and Sets to store and organize data.
+- Python provides data structures such as Lists, Tuples,Dictionaries, and Sets to store and organize data.

+## Input and Output

+- Taking input from users and displaying results using input() and print().

+## Operators

+  Arithmetic, comparison,relational,assignment,and logical operations.

+## Conditional Statements

+– Making decisions using if, elif, and else.

+## Loops

+– Repeating a block of code using for and while loops.

+## Functions

+– Creating reusable blocks of code to perform specific tasks.

+## Comments

+– Adding explanations or notes within the code.

+## Indentation

+– Defining blocks of code using proper spacing in Python.

 ### Learning